often hear stories from people who’ve had a bad experience with a website developer or a website designer, but I promise, we’re not all bad.

 Meet the designer face to face

 In the digital world, it’s normal for businesses to work together over great distances but sometimes it’s better to meet the person to see how well you communicate.
 If you can’t meet them face to face, why not use something like Skype or Zoom?
 Always make sure one party puts what you have discussed in writing.

 Most companies do ask for either a deposit or 50% in advance which is fine but hold at least 50% back until you have something to show for it.
 Once they have the money, there is no incentive to either complete the job or make sure you are happy with it.

 Get a contract

 I’m surprised by how many companies do not provide contracts.
-They should be provided to not only protect the designer and of course, the client but also to ensure everyone is on the same page and there are no misunderstandings on what is being bought.
+They should be provided to not only protect the designer but of course, the client.
+It will also ensure everyone is on the same page and there are no misunderstandings on what is being bought.

 How does it work, what’s the next step, when do you expect to see something.
 Once you know the plan, you will be able to monitor performance and make sure you are getting what you are paying for.